swcarpentry/git-novice/episodes/14-supplemental-rstudio.md

 ---
-title: 'Using Git from RStudio'
+title: 'Using RStudio for Git'
 teaching: 10
 exercises: 0
 ---